 The causes are very similar to low back pain.
 Little, trivial things such as twisting wrong at night, can precipitate an episode of neck pain.
 Again, fortunately, most episodes of neck pain resolve without the thought of surgical intervention.

 The sources of neck pain can be the soft tissues such as muscles or ligaments or tendons.
-As we age there can be some degeneration of the disks and the facet joints and they can become easily irritated, or there could be something even a little bit more severe such as a whiplash type of situation that can really aggravate the soft tissues, the disks, and the facet joints.
+As we age there can be some degeneration of the disks and the facet joints and they can become easily irritated.
+Or, there could be something even a little bit more severe such as a whiplash type of situation which can really aggravate the soft tissues, the disks, and the facet joints.

 Again, appropriate care is time and moderation.
 I may not recommend using a chiropractor quite as frequently in cervical spine problems as I do in lumbar spine problems.
 There may be slightly increased cost and risks with steroid injections in the cervical spine as compared to the lumbar spine.
 Passive modalities such as heat or ice tend to be a little more effective than they are in the low back.

 With many episodes of neck pain, patients can experience concomitant shoulder problems.
 Many times the shoulder issues need to be dealt with as we treat the neck complaints.
 If the shoulder is the primary problem, injections or even a small arthroscopy may be indicated.
 Here at Iowa Spine Care we feel comfortable evaluating the shoulder, but I do not do elective shoulder surgery.